-Kefalonia, the jewel of the Ionian, owes its great wine-making wealth to two main factors: its wonderful and rare varieties and its charismatic and diverse terroir.
-The noble Robola, the dynamic Mavrodafni, the multipurpose Zakynthino, the tannic white Vostilidi, the aromatic Moscato, the elegant Tsaousi, are all rare varieties with a unique oenological interest.
+Kefalonia, the jewel of the Ionian, owes its great winemaking wealth to two main factors: its wonderful and rare varieties and its charismatic and diverse terroir.
+The noble Robola, the dynamic Mavrodaphne, the multipurpose Zakynthino, the tannic white Vostilidi, the aromatic Muscat, the elegant Tsaousi, are all rare varieties with a unique oenological interest.
 Each farmed at their ideal vineyard, they are able to offer wines of the highest quality, creating a wide range of select wines.

 The Land of Zakynthino